-3.8 Advertising Related to Alcohol
+3.9 Advertising Related to Alcohol

-Alcohol promotional activities, including advertising, shall not be associated with otherwise existing campus events, programs or campus organizational functions on or off campus.
+Alcohol promotional activities, including advertising, shall not be associated with otherwise existing campus events, programs, or campus organizational functions on or off campus.
 This includes novelty items, giveaways, and apparel associated with the event.
 Advertising of establishments that sell alcohol must adhere to the following guidelines:

-Advertising of establishments that sell alcohol shall not include brand names, logos, prices, visual images or verbal phrases that refer to consumption of alcoholic beverages.
-Advertising of establishments that sell alcohol shall not encourage any form of alcohol abuse or promote alcohol specials such as two for ones, happy hour drink specials or any ads that encourage rapid and extensive consumption of alcohol.
+Shall not include brand names, logos, prices, visual images, or verbal phrases that refer to consumption of alcoholic beverages;

+Shall not encourage any form of alcohol abuse or promote alcohol specials such as two for ones, happy hour drink specials, or any ads that encourage rapid and extensive consumption of alcohol;

-Advertising of establishments that sell alcohol shall not portray drinking as a solution to personal or academic problems or as necessary to social, sexual or academic success.
+Shall not portray drinking as a solution to personal or academic problems or necessary for social, sexual, or academic success;

-Advertising of establishments that sell alcohol shall not associate consumption of alcoholic beverages with performance of tasks that require skilled reactions such as operation of motor vehicles or athletic performance.
+Shall not associate consumption of alcoholic beverages with performance of tasks that require skilled reactions such as operation of motor vehicles or athletic performance; and

-Advertising of establishments that sell alcohol shall include a statement of low-risk such as “know when to say when” or “please use our products legally and in a responsible manner.”
+Shall include a statement of low-risk such as “know when to say when” or “please use our products legally and in a responsible manner.”

 For additional policy details, consult NDSU Policy 155, Alcohol and Other Drugs: Unlawful and Unauthorized Use by Students and Employees, and the Event Risk Management guidelines, available in the Student Activities Office, Memorial Union 120.

-3.9 Good Samaritan Responsibilities

-All students are expected to protect the well-being of fellow students and others wherever events occur.
-If a person needs emergency medical attention, particularly resulting from the use of alcohol or other drugs, students are expected to call an ambulance or other appropriate emergency response personnel (ambulance, police, fire, etc.) to gain that assistance.
-Students/student organizations who fail to respond appropriately may be subject to serious University sanctions and may potentially be subject to additional civil and/or criminal liability.

-Students who appropriately report will not be subject to the Student Conduct process for charges related to alcohol or drug use, nor will the incident become part of the student’s conduct record.
-However, all students [including the student(s) needing assistance and reporter(s)] may be required to have an educational meeting with University personnel.
-This protection may not apply if other conduct violations occurred within the same incident.
-This protection will only apply once in a two year period.
-Subsequent incidents will not be eligible for protection under this policy.

 3.10 Smoking

-Smoking, including the use of electronic cigarettes, is prohibited on the NDSU grounds and in University buildings, residence halls, apartments and enclosed structures.
-(NDSU Policy 153, Smoke-Free Facilities)
+Smoking, including the use of electronic cigarettes, is prohibited on NDSU grounds and in University buildings, residence halls, apartments, and enclosed structures.
+See NDSU Policy 153, Smoke-Free Facilities.

 3.11 Animals

-With the exception of animals authorized by NDSU Disability Services or those defined as service animals under the Americans with Disability Act (ADA), privately owned animals are prohibited inside campus buildings, with the exception of fish.
-Animals in outdoor areas must be on a leash, must be under control of the owners or their designees at all times and should not be left unattended.
-Owners are responsible for any health or safety issues that may arise concerning the presence of these animals on University properties and at NDSU outdoor sponsored or supervised events.
+With the exception of animals authorized by NDSU Disability Services or those defined as service animals under the Americans with Disabilities Act (ADA), privately owned animals are prohibited inside campus buildings, with the exception of fish.
+Animals in outdoor areas must be on a leash, must be under control of the owners or their designees at all times, and should not be left unattended.
+Owners are responsible for any health or safety issues that may arise due to the presence of these animals on University properties and at NDSU sponsored or supervised events.
 Questions may be directed to the Facilities Management Director, Thorson Maintenance Center, 701-231-7911.
 See NDSU Policy 100.2, Use of Service and Assistance Animals, for further information.

 3.12 Intellectual Property Infringement